HolyGhost71/HungerGamesSim/README.md

-Hunger Games Simulator - similar to the web version but hopefully including more features using classes

 ## Description
 Simulates the movie/book series The Hunger Games in a text-based format, but with a twist.
 Instead of generic teenagers include your own friends, family or favourite celebrities.
 Simply add your tributes to the text file and have a new entertaining scenario every time.